 Unless you're married to a U.S. citizen, you have to reside continuously in the U.S. for five years after you become a LPR before you're eligible for naturalization.

-If you're married to a U.S. citizen, you need only three years' continuous residence with a green card before applying to naturalize.
+In another twist, if you're married to a U.S. citizen, you need only three years' continuous residence with a green card before applying to naturalize.
 However, there are additional requirements:

 - your spouse has to be a U.S. citizen for the entire three-year period.

 Beware of possible breaks in your continuous residence

 Now let's look at whether your U.S. residence was in fact "continuous."
 If you spend too long a stretch of time outside the U.S. during the years leading up to your citizenship application, you can be said to have "broken" your continuous residence.
 If you are away from the U.S. for up to six months it's typically not a problem.
 If you're absent for any time between six months and one year, you'll have to explain the absence to USCIS.

 If you've been out of the country for more than one year within the years leading up to your application, you likely won't meet the continuous-residence requirement at all, unless the absence is excused.
 For instance, if: (1) you've been in the U.S. for at least one year already, and (2) you began certain types of work after you became an LPR, then your employment-related absence from the U.S. shouldn't count against you, so long as you were employed by either:

 - the U.S. government